-Supreme Court warns Patanjali of Rs 1 crore penalty for each false advertisement
+Supreme Court warns Ramdev’s Patanjali of Rs 1 crore fine for each false claim in its advertisements

 For this, the bench asked the central government to hold consultations and come up with recommendations and solutions.
 The matter will next be heard on February 5, 2024.

-Last year, the top court had observed that Ramdev should not make derogatory remarks against allopathy and doctors who practice the medical system.
+Last year, the top court had told Ramdev not to make derogatory remarks against modern medicine and doctors.

 “What happened to Baba Ramdev?”
 NV Ramana, the chief justice at the time, had observed orally.
 “He can popularise his system, but why should he criticise other systems?
 We all respect him...But he should not criticise other systems.
 What is the guarantee that his system will work?
 He must exercise restraint in abusing other systems.”